 - Monitoring and Review: Regular monitoring of demographic trends, economic conditions, and environmental factors will guide the timely adaptation of infrastructure to meet community needs.
 This will be supported by an ongoing program of service reviews, ensuring that services remain aligned with community needs, operational efficiencies, and Council's strategic objectives. - Strategic Planning and Asset Rationalisation: Aligning capital projects with strategic plans ensures that the development of new assets and the upgrading of existing ones are in harmony with projected demand.
-This approach includes a rationalisation of underutilised or non-essential assets where feasible to better match demand and resource allocation.
-For example, if a facility experiences declining utilisation, the Council may consider repurposing, consolidating with another nearby asset, or divesting the asset to reduce costs and reinvest in higher-demand services.
-Asset rationalisation decisions will be grounded in demand forecasts, community engagement outcomes, and service priorities. - Community Engagement: Ongoing consultation with residents will help prioritise projects that reflect community preferences and particularly around rationalising or enhancing key assets, ensuring service quality and accessibility.
-Implementing a proactive maintenance and replacement plan will mitigate the impacts of aging infrastructure, ensuring continued safety and efficiency while potentially extending the life of assets deemed essential through service reviews.

-- Proactive Maintenance: Implementing a proactive maintenance and replacement plan will mitigate the impacts of aging infrastructure, ensuring continued safety and efficiency while potentially extending the life of assets deemed essential through service reviews. - Legislative Compliance: Staying ahead of legislative changes by proactively planning for necessary upgrades ensures that all assets remain compliant with current standards and regulations, particularly for assets with high community dependency. - Resilience and Contingency Planning: Adapting facilities to meet evolving environmental and social challenges is essential, particularly given Hawkesbury's flood-prone nature.
+This approach includes a rationalization of underutilized or non-essential assets where feasible to better match demand and resource allocation. - Community Engagement: Ongoing consultation with residents will help prioritise projects that reflect community preferences and particularly around rationalising or enhancing key assets, ensuring service quality and accessibility.
+Implementing a proactive maintenance and replacement plan will mitigate the impacts of aging infrastructure, ensuring continued safety and efficiency while potentially extending the life of assets deemed essential through service reviews. - Legislative Compliance: Staying ahead of legislative changes by proactively planning for necessary upgrades ensures that all assets remain compliant with current standards and regulations, particularly for assets with high community dependency. - Resilience and Contingency Planning: Adapting to meet evolving environmental and social challenges is essential, particularly given Hawkesbury's flood-prone nature.
 Strategies will include implementing flood-resilient designs and preparing for temporary facility closures if necessary.
 In flood-prone areas, infrastructure investments will prioritise resilience, ensuring that Council can continue to support the community during periods of disruption.
 To optimise resource allocation, asset rationalisation will focus on facilities that offer greater resilience and community value.
 For example, if certain assets become underutilised or unsustainable due to frequent flood risks, the Council may consider options such as repurposing, relocating, or divesting these assets.
 This strategic approach enhances infrastructure resilience and provides adaptable, long-term solutions that safeguard both community needs and Council resources.